Why Take Private Voice Lessons?

 We are both vocal instructors and voice coaches.
 A voice teacher teaches you the technical aspects of how to sing – things like how to breathe, how to support and project, how to get pleasing tone and good resonance, and how to sing smoothly across your entire range.
 A voice coach helps you interpret your song, find your voice, make songs your own, and improve your performance.
 We do either or both, depending on your needs, interests and goals.

 Our voice lessons do draw some elements from classical and modern vocal methods, but all of our teachers do teach mix.
-This means that all of our voice teachers teach you to develop consistent tone and power across your entire range.
+This means that all of our voice teachers teach you to develop consistent tone and power across your entire range, rather than two separate registers that are difficult to navigate between.

 Among all the vocal instructors at Performance High, we work with singers in almost all genres: pop, rock,R&B, electronica, jazz, country, blues, folk, musical theatre, and metal.